 The Just Brooklyn Prize, presented by The Social Justice Fund in partnership with Brooklyn Org, is awarded to five changemakers annually who are dedicated to strengthening and building power within Brooklyn’s communities.
 Leaders are submitted for consideration through a public nomination process and chosen by a Selection Committee of distinguished Brooklynites.
 The $20,000 prize is awarded without restrictions, in honor of winners’ contributions to the borough in the pursuit of racial and social justice.
-Our 2025 winners will be announced in the Fall.

 The 2025 Just Brooklyn Prize Recipients